studiochampgauche/ReactWP/README.md

 > [!IMPORTANT]
 > If your current GSAP subscription level is not `Premium`, you need to uninstall the current GSAP module for install the module according to your level.

+# What's next for ReactWP?
+- Right now, you can only download all medias in a one time call instead of being able to download it page per page.
+We'll add this possibility.